daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_deploymenttutorial.md

 - If you don't, you can use the platform via HTTP.
 This is **not supported** though, but it can be a solution for a quick trial.

 Running the platform without an SSL certificate in production is **not supported,** as well not GDPR-compliant.

+Remember to change the configuration in omnia.json!
+IdentityServiceUrl will need to point to the HTTPS version of the site.

 ## 5. Starting the site
 - When you run `sudo systemctl start omnia` (don't do it yet, though, finish the configuring process), services will be launched.